ahmedljameel/careerfit.ai/README.md

 ## Download & Setup

 ### Step 1: Download the Project Files
+Note: You should click on each file to download it.
 Download all 4 zip files from this repository:
 - `AJ_Project.zip`
 - `AJ_Project.z01`